Edwin Harleston: Personal life

-Harleston returned to South Carolina in 1913 to help his father run the funeral home, continuing to do so until 1931, the year both he and his father died.
+Harleston returned to South Carolina in 1913 to help his father run the family funeral home, continuing to do so until 1931, the year both he and his father died.
 To work in mortuary science, his father paid for him to attend the Renouard School for Embalmers in Manhattan.
 Though he hated the school, he still achieved top marks in his class.
-His would-be wife moved to Long Island and taught impoverished classes to be close to him until he returned home to Charleston in 1917.
-He became active in local civil rights groups and in 1917 rose to be president of Charleston's newly formed branch of the NAACP.
-One campaign he led succeeded in getting the local public school system to hire black teachers.
+His then girlfriend (later wife), Elise Forrest, moved to Long Island, working at the Howard Orphanage on Long Island, to be close to him until he returned home to Charleston in 1917.
+He became active in local civil rights groups and in 1917 became founding president of Charleston's newly formed branch of the NAACP.
+One campaign he led succeeded in getting the local public school system to hire Black teachers.

 On October 12, 1918, Harleston received a draft notice but was never called up.
 Two of his brothers were called up to training for the war.
 Edwin, who was still working in the funeral business, painted portraits of Black soldiers.
-Robert Harleston was never sent abroad but returned home with tuberculosis, which spread to his wife.
+His brother Robert Othello Harleston was never sent abroad but returned home with tuberculosis, which spread to his wife.
 At 37, Edwin Harleston adopted his niece Gussie when her parents were sent to tuberculosis homes.
-In memory of her adoptive father, who supported her, she changed her name to Edwina.
-Edwina Harleston Whitlock provided over seventy five hours of oral interviews for The Sweet Hell Inside: The Rise of an Elite Black Family in the South that would record much information about the life of Edwin A. Harleston and his family.
+After her adoptive father's death, she changed her name to Edwina Augusta in his memory.
+Edwina Harleston Whitlock provided more than seventy-five hours of oral interviews for The Sweet Hell Inside: The Rise of an Elite Black Family in the South that would record much information about the life of Edwin A. Harleston and his family.